 FILE - This Dec.
 18, 2008 file photo shows New York Yankees co-chairman Hal Steinbrenner during a news conference in New York.
-Sounding much like his late father, Yankees owner Hal Steinbrenner said his team's offense has to snap out of its funk and he's optimistic New York will return to the playoffs after a one-year absence, Wednesday, Aug.
-13, 2014.
-(AP Photo/Kathy Willens, File)
+Yankees owner Hal Steinbrenner apologized for his team's failure to make the playoffs for a second straight year and said New York is talking with general manager Brian Cashman about a new contract, Wednesday, Oct.
+1, 2014 (AP Photo/Kathy Willens, File)